turbot/steampipe-docs/docs/steampipe_export/run.md

 # Running Steampipe Plugin Exporters

-Each plugin exporter is distributed as a separate binary, but the command line options are the same:
+Each Steampipe Export CLI is distributed as a separate binary, but the command line options are the same:

 ```bash
 Usage: